 It’s a romantic cliché to find an escape in music and the blues, but living that life is a different matter.
-Ask Dave about growing up in a broken home, with fundamental Christianity on one side, and crippling drug-addiction on the other, and you can see in his eyes that this is no easy ride, and that at times music really was his only friend.
+Ask Arkansas Dave about growing up in a broken home, with fundamental Christianity on one side, and crippling drug-addiction on the other, and you can see in his eyes that this is no easy ride, and that at times music really was his only friend.

-Escaping Arkansas as soon as he could, Dave played in bands, funding his music with a succession of jobs where he had to find his feet quickly – from busboy to assembly-worker in a trash-bag factory.
+Chasing his dream of music, Dave played in bands, funding his music with a succession of jobs where he had to find his feet quickly – from busboy to assembly-worker in a trash-bag factory.

 His wake up call came at the edge of a breakdown with a cataclysmic weekend epiphany.
 He headed home for a rare visit, and was persuaded to play a few songs to his family.
 The response he got from his grandfather sent his mind racing, only for him to find out the next week that his grandfather had died 24 hours later.